3 Simple, Garden Inspired Centerpiece Ideas

 »Fresh Herb Table Garland»

-This elegant herb garland is waaay easier to make than it looks AND you can make it ahead of time (instrustions for storage below).
-After your event, you can separate the herbs and dry them so they don’t go to waste!
+The first simple garden centerpiece is an herb garland.
+This elegant herb garland is waaay easier to make than it looks AND you can make it ahead of time (instructions for storage below).
+After your event, you can separate the herbs and dry them for the pantry or compost them.

-NOTE: for this project you can use whatever herbs your have available, but I will say that herbs with woody stems help to create form and sturdiness in the garland.
-I like to use rosemary or bay for this purpose.
-Fill in with other herbs you love.
+For this project, you can use whatever herbs are available (or forage some eucalyptus), but I will say that herbs with woody stems help to create form and sturdiness in the garland.
+I like to use rosemary and bay for this purpose.
+Fill in with other herbs you love like thyme, sage, and oregano!

 26 gauge Floral Paddle Wire *I got mine at Michael’s arts & Crafts.